holaphil/garbarnation-aab73/content/pages/blog/template.md

     grid_items:
       - title: New Air
         subtitle: >-
-          New Air 126-Can Stainless Steel Freestanding Beverage Center A basic, glass door fridge that’s perfect as a starting point for a garage bar.
+          126-Can Stainless Steel Freestanding Beverage Center A basic, glass door fridge that’s perfect as a starting point for a garage bar.
         title_align: left
         content: >
           New Air 126-Can Stainless Steel Freestanding Beverage Center